 AFbit without needing to generate an exception.
 This behavior needs to be enabled and was added in Armv8.1-A.

-Armv8.1-A introduced the ability for the processor to manage the Dirty state of a block or page.
+Armv8.1-A introduced the ability for the processor to manage the dirty state of a block or page.
 Dirty state records whether the block or page has been written to.
-This is useful, as if it is paged-out it tells the managing software whether the contents of RAM need to be written out to the storage.
+This is useful, because if the block or page is paged-out, dirty state tells the managing software whether the contents of RAM need to be written out to the storage.

 S2AP), so that instead of recording access permission they record dirty state.
 This means that when the